 Prior to 1973, before modern record-keeping

 (There may be other events prior to 1973 that require further investigation, such as September 11-15, 1903.)

 Also known as the Wisel Flood, this event killed 16 people, including 3 members of the Wisel family in Fillmore County.
 10.30 inches of rain fell at the Sibley Indian Agency located in Sibley County.
-The story of the Wisel family in peril appeared in the Harmony/Mabel/Canton News Record Newspaper from December 2011 to January 2012 in three parts:
+The story of the Wisel family in peril appeared in the Harmony/Mabel/Canton News Record Newspaper.

 Extensive flood event from Northwest Minnesota to the UP of Michigan.
 Highest one day rainfall total was 10.75 inches at Beaulieu in Mahnomen County (11.10 inches for the three day total.)
 This storm also did extensive damage in Duluth and killed two children in the city when they were swept out of their mother's arms.

 September 9-10 1947, Iron Range

 24 hour totals of 6 inches or more at Hibbing, Ely and Winton.
 Unofficial report of 8.60 inches in five hours at Hibbing.
 Extensive damage over the Iron Range district.